VietnamKnowledge

 Question 3 — are you going only to Phú Quốc?

-If your trip is direct international arrival into Phú Quốc and you stay on the island, you qualify for 30 days visa-free regardless of nationality.
+If your trip is direct international arrival into Phú Quốc and you stay on the island, you may be eligible for 30 days visa-free regardless of nationality — verify the current rules with your embassy or the e-visa portal before travel.
 You can't leave the island under this scheme.

 This is genuinely useful for a beach week, but it's only worth it if Phú Quốc is your whole trip.
 See Phú Quốc visa-free.